seahorce-scidac/REMORA/Docs/sphinx_doc/MeshRefinement.rst

 For static refinement, we control the placement of grids by specifying the low and high extents (in physical space) of each box in the lateral directions.
-ROMSX enforces that all refinement spans the entire vertical direction.
+ROMS-X enforces that all refinement spans the entire vertical direction.

 The following example demonstrates how to tag regions for static refinement.
 In this first example, all cells in the region ((.15,.25,prob_lo_z)(.35,.45,prob_hi_z))